Verhiron/Crimson-Coffee-Webpage/README.md

 # Crimson-Coffee-Webpage
 Mock up of a one page website for a made up coffee company

+This webpage was made as a display of my skill as a front end developer and might be my best work so far.
+I thoroughly enjoyed making this as it tested me differently to how ive been test previously and has improved my understanding of web developement even further.
+I look forward to my next project.

 ## Image Credits

 I would like to say a big thank you to these creators for free use of their images: